Marcus-L/cordova-androidwear-dataapi/README.md

 ### Cordova

-    $ cordova plugin add cordova-androidwear-dataapi --variable DATAAPI_PATH_FILTER="/"
+    $ cordova plugin add cordova-androidwear-dataapi --variable DATAAPI_PATHPREFIX="/"

-The `DATAAPI_PATH_FILTER` is optional and defaults to "/".
+The `DATAAPI_PATHPREFIX` is optional and defaults to "/".
 Keep in mind that if you do not add a filter prefix that differentiates the phone from the Wear device, all data events put to the Android Wear network by your application will be captured by `addListener`, including data items put by the Cordova phone app.

 # API